We Love To See

 Ashley has lived in Central Oregon for over 20 years, and is currently attending Penn Foster’s Veterinary Technician program.
 She has been working in the veterinary field for a few years, loves every cat that she meets, and is a true “Cat Lady” through and through!
 Ashley is very excited to be part of a feline-only clinic that focuses on gentle touch for kitties.
 She has a passion for dentistry, and palliative and hospice care, so as to keep cats feeling as comfortable and happy as possible.

-Ashley lives with her five cats, Benny, Buzz, Emma, Della, and Mr Meeseeks, and her husband, Tyler.
+Ashley lives with her five cats, Buzz, Emma, Della, Luci and Mr Meeseeks, and her husband, Tyler.
 In her spare time, Ashley likes sewing, baking, fostering cats, and staying active.
 She is also a huge Disney fan.

 Ashley lives with her five cats, Benny, Buzz, Emma, Khaleesi, and Mr Meeseeks, and her husband, Tyler.
 In her spare time, Ashley likes sewing, baking, fostering cats, and staying active.
 She is also a huge Disney fan.